So You're Thinking About Hosting a Con...

 Con Traditions

-First and foremost is the candle-lighting ceremony prior to the banquet, where someone reads Father’s Winterfest speech while the room lights are dim, and candles are lit (make sure each table has matches for this!).
+First and foremost is the candle-lighting ceremony prior to the banquet, where someone reads Father’s Winterfest speech while the room lights are dimmed, and candles are lit (make sure each table has matches for this!).

 Another tradition is a banquet centerpiece.
 You may want to ask one of our fandom artists for assistance in creating a centerpiece.
 You should offer to pay for materials.
 One way to recoup your investment is to auction the centerpieces at the con.
 Another is to request sponsors of centerpieces pre-con, which can raise both funds to repay the artist and possibly additional funds for the con charity.
 You might, alternatively, ask fans to create unique centerpieces (figure out in advance how many tables you will have in use at the banquet and ask for that many volunteers to create unique centerpieces to auction for the charity).